The Bankrate promise

 Weekend getaways are usually just a couple days, so pick a destination that makes sense — one where you won’t have a layover or a long drive.
-Choosing a good destination can also depend on whether you’re traveling solo, with your family, as a couple or with friends.
+The right destination for you will also depend on whether you’re traveling solo, with your family, as a couple or with friends.
 For example, you may want to hit those Las Vegas casinos with friends but prefer a theme park or national park vacation with the kids.

-But those that want to stay domestic should consider these popular destinations ideal for a weekend escape:
+If you’re planning to stay domestic, consider these popular destinations ideal for a weekend escape:

 - Northeast: New York City, Cape Cod, Acadia National Park, Martha’s Vineyard, Boston

 - Southeast: Disneyworld, Savannah, Florida Keys, Charleston, Gulf Shores

 - Midwest: Chicago, Branson, Milwaukee, Nashville, Hocking Hills State Park

 - Southcentral: New Orleans, San Antonio, South Padre Island, Hot Springs, Ozarks

 - Northwest: Bend, Sun Valley, Glacier National Park, Seattle, Napa Valley

 - Southwest: Sedona, Santa Fe, Moab, Las Vegas, Santa Barbara